kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

 You will need to provide full test coverage for at least 8 features of the app.
 A feature could be "creating a new flaschard", "displaying the front and back of a flashcard", or "changing the flashcard font style".

-Identify the features you're most interested in testing, not what you think your interviewers or Onramp would like to see.
+We recommend that you identify the features you're most interested in testing, not what you think your interviewers or Onramp would like to see.

 **Scope your testing coverage to what you can reasonably accomplish by the due date.
 Your test coverage must meet the following requirements:**

-*   Use of at least four different ViewMatchers
+*   Use of at least four different [ViewMatchers](https://developer.android.com/reference/androidx/test/espresso/matcher/ViewMatchers)
-*   Use of at least three different ViewActions
+*   Use of at least three different [ViewActions](https://developer.android.com/reference/androidx/test/espresso/action/ViewActions)
-*   Use of at least two different ViewAssertions
+*   Use of at least two different [ViewAssertions](https://developer.android.com/reference/androidx/test/espresso/assertion/ViewAssertions)
-*   Test coverage for at least five different views
+*   Test coverage for at least five different Views

 **Note: you will need to detail how your tests meet these requirements in your repository's README file when you submit your project.**